-Listen and subscribe to our podcasts at Spotify, Apple Podcasts, Google Podcasts, or elsewhere.
+Listen and subscribe to our podcast at Spotify, Apple Podcasts, Google Podcasts, or elsewhere.
 Below is a transcript of the episode, edited for readability.
-Listen to the full episode at the link here
+Listen to the full episode at the link here:

 Granger Whitelaw: Good morning, it’s Granger Whitelaw with the Lotus talks.
 Thanks for joining me today.
 This is the first of a three-part series that I’m doing on manufacturing in Vietnam and Southeast Asia manufacturing, retail, and then fashion kind of the growth of the industry, beginning with Bill Watson at coats here to discuss manufacturing and textiles with us.
 Bill.
 Good morning.

 Bil Watson: Good morning Granger.
 It’s great to be here.

 Granger Whitelaw: It’s great to have you, my friend.
 How are you?

 Bil Watson: I’m okay.
 You know, we’re all getting used to working from home and, and doing things a little bit differently over the past, eight months as a manufacturer.
 So it’s been, it’s been an exciting and challenging eight months.